Dalmatian traditional food – top recipes to try / Fish menu

 Flavour the octopus with extra virgin olive oil, wine vinegar, add some liquid in which the octopus was cooked and pepper.
 After tasting, salt only if needed.

-So finally, this is the basic receipt and depending upon your preferences you can add also:
+So finally, this is the basic receipt and depending on your preferences you can add also:

 - Cooked potatoes, sliced into cubes